 Hofu’s manhole cover was very beautiful, it’s been a while since I’ve seen any coloured ones!

 This year I visited Yamaguchi prefecture’s Naked Man Festival, known as Hadakanbo or Gojinkousai, and despite its name and its position as one of the “top 3” naked festivals in Japan, the participants are considerably more dressed than those at other similar festivals around the country.
-The uniform is a set of traditional white clothes used in the past as underwear.
+The uniform is a set of traditional white clothes worn in the past under a man’s kimono.

-Hofu is a countryside city, so despite having an urban centre around the train station, there are plenty houses and greenery a bit further out.
+Hofu is a quiet city, so despite having an urban centre around the train station, there are plenty houses and greenery a bit further out.

 The main stop is Mori’s Garden.
 The Mori clan were once upon a time one of the strongest clans in Japan, their land including all of Yamaguchi and Hiroshima prefectures and parts of Shimane.
 But after their loss at the Battle of Sekigahara, they were relegated to Yamaguchi.
-They finally made Hagi the capital of their land, but gardens and old residences can be found in other cities of the prefecture such as Hofu.
+They finally made Hagi the capital of their land, but gardens and old residences can be found in other cities of the prefecture.
 It’s the perfect spot to see autumn leaves!
-Hiroshima was the first castle I ever visited in Japan and was built by the Mori clan too, so I have a soft spot for the clan and enjoy visiting their sites.
+Hiroshima was the first castle I ever visited in Japan and was also built by the Mori clan, so I have a soft spot for them and enjoy visiting their sites.

 Hofu also has a big Buddha statue next to the garden.